 - Hollywood Genetics: Mr. Cake's great-great-great-great-grandfather was a Unicorn and Mrs Cake's aunt's-second-cousin-twice-removed was a Pegasus; "that makes sense right?"
 Lauren Faust confirmed similar scenarios were possible during Season 1.

 - Innocent Prodigies: They don't mean to cause Pinkie Pie such grief but are too busy exploring their abilities to notice until the end, where they douse themselves in flour to make up for it.

 - Leitmotif: They sort of have one, but it's more of an indicator to show the audience that they're about to get into trouble.

 - Meaningful Name: Pound Cake.
 Guess what he likes to do?

-- My God, What Have I Done?: They have a limited version of this when their antics reduce Pinkie Pie to tears.
+- My God, What Have I Done?: They have a mild version of this when their antics reduce Pinkie Pie to tears.

 - Oral Fixation: Pumpkin is constantly trying to chew on anything she can get her hooves on.